 The Suicide Squad and Guardians of the Galaxy writer-director James Gunn would like actors to please be honest about their heights.

 “I wish actors (especially men) would tell the truth about their height when casting.
-Casting a whole show can be a balance of a lot of things, including heights, & easily 50% of the time male actors exaggerate how tall they are, sometimes by a lot, on their resumes,” he tweeted this week.
+Casting a whole show can be a balance of a lot of things, including heights, & easily 50% of the time male actors exaggerate how tall they are, sometimes by a lot, on their resumes,” he tweeted recently.

 Some people disagreed, including Crossroads actor Anson Mount, who replied: “Well, James.
-It kinda shouldn’t fuc*in’ matter.
+It kinda shouldn’t f—in’ matter.
 Industry’s use of “height” is shorthand for male dominance/ “masculinity” (particularly re: female counterparts).
 Here’s a better idea: present US with your measurements when we walk through the door.
 We’ll likely be underwhelmed.”

 But Gunn says he’s simply thinking about shots.

 “I don’t know why this hit such a nerve, @ansonmount,, but, as a director, it does matter, because when you’re shooting two or more people the heights make a difference in how it’s shot.
 And sometimes you are looking for height disparity or parity.
 It’s about the storytelling,” he wrote.

 Let us save you a Google here: IMDb lists Anson Mount as 5′ 11¼.
 James Gunn said in a separate tweet that he is six feet tall.
 “Which people are always surprised to see when they meet me in person because I surround myself with mammoths.”

 He also said actors “don’t lie to get the job.
 They lie because of their egos.
 Sometimes it gets them the job; sometimes it costs them the job.”